 In plan operation, you must follow the definition of compensation stated in the document.
 Compensation generally includes the pay a participant received from you for personal services for a year.

-Special rule for self-employed individuals.
+Special computations for self-employed individuals.
 When figuring the contribution for your own SEP-IRA, compensation is your net earnings from self-employment, less the following deductions:

 - one-half of your self-employment tax and